user-5005/Aws-Cloud_Practitioner/docs/source/index.rst

    introduction
    preparation steps
-   Getting acquainted with AWS Cloud Quest
-   A1 - Static web hosting
-   A3 - Connect to an EC2 Instance
+   getting acquainted with aWS cloud quest a1 - static web hosting a2 - launch an amazon EC2 instance a3 - connect to an EC2 instance
-   Lab #3 of AWS Cloud Quest: Cloud Practitioner is Connect to an EC2 Instance
+   lab #3 of AWS Cloud Quest: Cloud Practitioner is Connect to an EC2 Instance